n3tti/DS-Lab/README.md

-My questions to all:

-- links to files with whole path?
-- no enumeration is ok right?
-- For developers chapter is with chat generated… XD please review and adjust
-- somewhere the postprocessing part needs to be mentioned
-    - before crawling is technically seen not in postprocessing

-From Petr: I think we should make this README as short as possible, and maybe leave all the clarifications under TL;DR

 # Overview

 This project is a web crawler that processes web pages from Swiss government websites.
 It consists of multiple components that handle crawling, data storage, and content conversion.